Introduction

 - If the element is burnt out, it can be replaced, but the fridge must be removed in most cases.

 Why is the fridge so hard to ignite?
 This is a common problem due to a nearly empty gas bottle at low temperatures.
 In other words, the temperature drops so low that the butane gas in the bottle does not evaporate into liquid gas.
-Replace it with a full bottle with the correct mix of propane and butane levels, as propane evaporates better at cold temperatures than butane.
+Replace the empty bottle with a full bottle containing the correct mix of propane and butane, as propane evaporates more readily at cold temperatures than butane does.

 - The flue is dirty, so the fumes cannot pass through the flue efficiently.
 This mostly happens after the vehicle has been in storage for a while.
-Insects can make the flue their home, causing incorrect gas-to-air ratio mixtures.
+Insects can make the flue their home, causing an incorrect gas-to-air ratio.

-- The burner is dirty, mainly caused by rusty flakes from the flue stack that land on the burner.
+- The burner is dirty, mainly due to rusty flakes from the flue stack that land on it.

-- The gas lights will not stay on: the fail-safe device on the burner is faulty or is not set correctly, and the fridge needs servicing.
+- The gas lights will not stay on: the fail-safe device on the burner is faulty or incorrectly set, and the fridge needs servicing.

 Should I be worried that I can smell fumes inside my motorhome?

-- If the fumes smell of LPG, you are in danger of a potential fire or explosion.
+- If the fumes smell of LPG, you are at risk of a fire or explosion.

 - If the fumes smell similar to exhaust gasses from a car, you are in danger of carbon monoxide poisoning, also known as the silent killer.
 Sleeping in such an environment is very dangerous.